The European Swamp (Caviar Diplomacy Part 2) – Prosecutors, corruption and the Council of Europe

 Mariani, a former minister under Nicolas Sarkozy, figures prominently as a friend of the Baku regime in the French documentary aired on France 2 – Cash Investigation, "Mon président est en voyage d'affaires."

 The Italians voted as follows: Luca Volonte, Rossana Boldi, Gennaro Malgieri, Pasquale Nessa, Andrea rigoni, Giacomo Santini, Giuseppe Saro, Giacomo Stucchi and Giuseppe Valentino voted against Strasser's report.
-Two centre left MPs, Giuliana Carlino and Paolo Corsino, voted in favour of his resolution.
+Two centre left MPs, Giuliana Carlino and Paolo Corsino, voted in favour of his resolution, and there was one abstention from Renato Farinoa, also centre-left.

 See tabes of who voted with and against Azerbaijan in ESI, "Azerbaijan debacle: The PACE debate on 23 January 2013", 21 February 2013.